Braves vs. Guardians Player Props Betting Odds

 Acuna Stats

-- Acuna has 113 hits with 24 doubles, a triple, 21 home runs and 42 walks.
-He has driven in 54 runs with 40 stolen bases.
+- Acuna has recorded 115 hits with 24 doubles, a triple, 21 home runs and 43 walks.
+He has driven in 54 runs with 41 stolen bases.

-- Acuna will look for his 15th straight game with a hit in this contest.
-In his last 10 outings he is batting .421 with three doubles, six home runs, five walks and eight RBI.
+- Acuna has recorded at least one hit in 15 games in a row.
+In his last 10 outings he is hitting .405 with three doubles, five home runs, six walks and seven RBI.

 Acuna Recent Games